-However, the Covid-19 pandemic which was identified in December 2019 in Wuhan (China) and has spread in all the world, including Cyprus (in March 2020), had significant consequences on public finances.
-The Covid-19 pandemic which has continued in 2021, had significant consequences on public finances.
-Although the uncertainty surrounding the development of the pandemic continued in 2021, towards the end of September the conditions about the pandemic begun to normalize leading to the amendment of the target set about total liquid funds to 6-9 months instead of 9-12 months.
-Therefore, through the utilization of a significant amount of cash buffer, by the end of the year 2021 the said buffer stood at 215% of the next 9-months funding needs or about 123% of the next 12-months funding needs, as presented in the Figure 33 below.
+Although the uncertainty surrounding the development of the pandemic continued in 2021, towards the end of September the conditions about the pandemic begun to normalize leading to the amendment of the target set about total liquid funds to 6-9 months instead of 9-12 months for the year 2022.
+Despite the high uncertainty in the global economy and the external shocks such as Russia-Ukraine war and Covid-19 pandemic and the utilization of a significant amount of cash buffer to cover a part of the gross financing needs in 2022, the cash position of the Government remained very strong.
+By the end of the year 2022 the said buffer stood at 197% of the next 9-months funding needs.
+In addition, the said buffer stood about 185% of the next 12-months funding needs, as presented in the Figure 33 below.